UU-ER/AdOpT-NET0/docs/source/workflow/MultiYear.rst

 configuration, each interval automatically generates a separate result folder, ensuring that results are stored independently for each optimization step.

+In AdOpt, technology lifetimes represent only the economic depreciation period, which is used to compute annuitized investment costs.
+Actual technical lifetimes are not explicitly modeled.
+This is because, in industrial practice, assets can often remain operational well beyond their nominal lifetime through increased maintenance efforts and retrofits.
+To reflect this flexibility, users may directly adjust the input parameters, such as the maintenance-related fixed costs, to represent the effective condition of each technology.
+This approach ensures that the model remains adaptable to real-world asset management strategies without enforcing hard replacement cycles.

 .. testcode::

     adopthub = {}